About STFM and Family Medicine Education

 April 2–4, 1976

-First standalone STFM annual meeting, in New Orleans.
+The first standalone STFM annual meeting was held in New Orleans, LA.
 This ended the practice of holding sessions in conjunction with the AMA Congress on Medical Education.

 1977